"The Last Of Us" Creator Is Just As Emotional About Episode 3 As You Are

 Advertisement

-New episodes of The Last Of Us air on HBO at 9 p.m.
-ET on Sundays.
+New episodes of The Last Of Us air in Australia on Mondays on BINGE.